 Here are the steps you must take to calculate your crypto taxes manually:

-3. Calculate the proceeds and resulting capital gains for all transactions that are considered taxable disposals by the IRS
+- Calculate the proceeds and resulting capital gains for all transactions considered taxable disposals by the IRS.

 Remember to also keep track of both the date for acquisition and selling for every transaction since you need to report short-term and long-term capital gains separately in the US.

-It is also a good idea to consult a CPA or tax professional if you are doing your crypto taxes manually since it can be very challenging to work out all the calculations correctly unless you are using very sophisticated spreadsheets that can automatically check for any errors such as missing purchase history.
+It is also a good idea to consult a CPA or tax professional if you are doing your crypto taxes manually since it can be challenging to work out all the calculations correctly unless you are using sophisticated spreadsheets that can automatically check for errors, such as missing purchase history.

 Calculating your crypto taxes using crypto tax software